Hanover school of architecture: Rectories

-Mixed-Use Apartment Buildings
+Mixed-use apartment buildings

 Hase and Adelbert Hotzen also introduced the Hanover School to apartment buildings in the 1860s.
 At first, the Gothic style was well received by nobles, in addition, some wealthy and art-interested citizens were enthusiastic about it.
 The brick architecture was perceived as "German" at the time, unlike plaster buildings, these buildings seemed to be "honest."Some freelance architects advertised their skills by building "nexotic 'model houses'"on their own account, which they then sold ready for occupancy.
 While villas were built on extensive, park-like plots, the residential buildings had to make do in less elegant residential areas with small plots.
 Here, the effect of a building depended directly on the surrounding houses, which is why an architect often built several contiguous plots of land.
 According to Kokkelink, this achieved a uniform style and thus a greater urban planning effect.
 Corner houses often received a tower and were thus able to have an even greater effect than terraced houses.[These striking corner buildings were often used as residential and commercial buildings.
 Although development costs were incurred for two roads at the same time, the additional use as a commercial building increased the return.Advances in the brick industry caused falling prices of building materials in the 1870s and 1880s, brick buildings became affordable for more and more builders.
 The argument that brick facades do not require special care proved to be particularly sales-promoting, unlike plaster buildings.
-Increasingly, tenement houses were also increasingly built according to the principles of the Hannover School.
+Increasingly, tenement houses were also increasingly built according to the principles of the Hanover School.
 This was especially true for the rapidly growing districts of Hanover, the Oststadt and the Nordstadt, as well as the then still independent city of Linden.